Antelcat/mediasoup-sharp/README.md

 }
 ```

-when all above are down, dotnet run `Antelcat.MediasoupSharp.Demo`
+when all above were done, dotnet run `Antelcat.MediasoupSharp.Demo`